GooseStudio/gs-acf-icons/readme.txt

 = How do I use this? =
-There are few methods either use a plugin such as Advanced Elements that displays ACF fields or add new code to your theme templates that calls the ACF functions.
+There are few methods either use a plugin such as Advanced Elements that displays ACF fields or add new code to your theme templates that calls the default ACF functions.
+If you are using

 == Changelog ==